Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Texel RateThe GeForce GTX 1060 should be a bit (approximately 11%) faster with regards to texture filtering than the GeForce GTX 1060 3GB. (explain)
+Texel RateThe GeForce GTX 1060 will be a little bit (about 11%) more effective at anisotropic filtering than the GeForce GTX 1060 3GB. (explain)

-Pixel RateBoth cards have the exact same pixel fill rate, so theoretically they should perform equally good at at AA, and be able to handle the same resolutions. (explain)
+Pixel RateBoth cards have the exact same pixel fill rate, so theoretically they should be equally good at at FSAA, and be capable of handling the same screen resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison